cfenollosa/os-tutorial/16-video-driver/README.md

+# Video Driver

-*Concepts you may want to Google beforehand: VGA character cells, screen offset*
+## Concepts you may want to Google beforehand

+### VGA character cells, screen offset

-**Goal: Write strings on the screen**
+## Goal: Write strings on the screen

 Finally, we are going to be able to output text on the screen.
 This lesson contains a bit more code than usual, so let's go step by step.